azhx/blagoblag/content/blog/2017/feb/26/sha1-and-richard-feynman.rst

 for terminating TLS.

-Remember, attacks only get better, there's too much interesting work in this wold to spend your days figuring out whether it's safe to use known broken primitives, and a cracked bridge has no safety factor.
+Remember, attacks only get better, there's too much interesting work in this world to spend your days figuring out whether it's safe to use known broken primitives, and a cracked bridge has no safety factor.